Lone Star Treble-O-Lectric Trains

 The late push-along series was produced until 1971 and available on the market for a while after that.
 Thus ended Lone Star's foray into the model train business.

-Returning to Treble-O-Lectric trains, they are pretty rugged, being diecast metal, and about the only thing one had to do was normal maintenance like lubrication, keeping the wheels and track clean, and replacing the drive bands once in a while.
+Getting back to the Treble-O-Lectric trains, they are pretty rugged, being diecast metal, and about the only thing one had to do was normal maintenance like lubrication, keeping the wheels and track clean, and replacing the drive bands once in a while.
 This, of course, is assuming a not too inquisitive child.
 Within a few years, I had ruined my two locomotives (Union Pacific F7 and Baldwin 0-8-0 switcher) by taking the motors apart, including the magnet/pole piece assemblies.
 I had disobeyed the stern warning in the Treble-O-Lectric instruction manual, page nine of which is pictured below.
 Click on the thumbnail to view a full sized picture:

 As I mention on the Mehanotehnika page, these motors were magnetised AFTER assembly and dismantling the magnet and pole pieces severely weakened the magnetic field strength, resulting in considerably greater current draw from the armature and eventual burnout of same.
 I even remember reading the warning but I didn't understand exactly what it meant at that time.